 3. Liquor License

-Since you’re opening a bar or taproom, you’ll need a specific liquor license.
+You will need a liquor license since you’re opening a bar or taproom.
 The Alcohol Beverage Control Boards (ABC boards) oversee the sale of alcohol, and so every business that produces or sells alcoholic beverages needs to apply for a liquor license.